ADA (Americans with Disabilities Act) Roundtables

 Accessology offers a FREE ADA Transition Plan Roundtable to any interested entity.
 Our Roundtables provide everything you need from beginning to end on how to develop a successful ADA Transition Plan.

-We typically allow two hours for the ADA Roundtable; starting with a 1-hour ADA Transition Plan presentation and ending with a Q&A session.
+We typically allow two hours for the ADA Roundtable starting with a 1-hour ADA Transition Plan presentation and ending with a Q&A session.

 We can create a Roundtable specifically for your entity or you can host the event and invite other entities that might be interested (e.g., state/local agencies, universities/school districts, prisons) to ensure the whole community gets this essential information.

 We can come in a day before and get a feel for what you may need, send you some preliminary information and tailor the presentation to you and your upper level staff members so your team can hear the same information at the same time and ask all the questions they want.
-We will also review your website looking for all of the things the Department of Justice might look for and present the information as part of the presentation.
+We will also review your website looking for all of the things the Department of Justice might look for and present this information as part of the presentation.

 There are no hidden costs, agendas, or obligations.
 This is not a sales pitch.
 At the end of the presentation, the remainder of the session is for your entity to get your questions answered.
 If your organization determines that you need assistance with any component of preparing your ADA Transition Plan, Accessology hopes that you would consider partnering with us at that time.